Everyday, Again

 Because it strikes a chord deep within us…

-For instance, I have always loved the song “Hawa, hawa!”
+Perhaps this is why I have always loved the song “Hawa, hawa!”
 (Wind, wind!) from the film Rockstar ever since it released way back in 2011.
 The music, the lyrics, the setting, the shooting, the dancing… everything about the song is par excellence.

 In case you are not familiar with the song, simply imagine: Picturesque plazas in Prague bustling with people.
 Vibrant music.
 A local troupe enacting an age-old fairytale.
 Young flamenco dancers turning and twirling.
 Drawn by the sounds, our protagonist, an aspiring musician from India, joins in with his guitar, and in his unique bohemian style, begins narrating the mysterious tale of an errant Queen who disappears at night and wears off twelve pairs of shoes every night!
 Soon the heroine in the film joins in in the merrymaking, and we are treated to a colorful gala amidst the timeless beauty of Prague!